-To combat design duplication and consequent sales of spurious water a hologramwas embedded on the Rail Neer bottle as a safety feature.
+To combat design duplication and consequent sale of spurious water a hologram has beenembedded on the Rail Neer bottle as a safety feature.

-Use of Handheld Terminals (HHT) for monitoring Rail Neer distributionoperations.
+Use of Handheld Terminals (HHT) for monitoring Rail Neer distribution operations inplants.

-Rail Neer Carrying and Forwarding Agencies (CFAs) have been empowered to issue invoicethrough Handheld Terminals (HHTs) to licensees enabling live record and reconciliation ofsale and supply of stock to trains and catering units in one plant aspilot project.
-This has simplified the process of bill settlement rendered it accurateand in real time rendering accurate resultsevery time.
-It has also resulted in savings in stationary and time forreconciliation.
-Further it is proposed to populate IRCTC's server with the above dataonline rendering it to become decision making tool to assess performance of Railneeroperations.
+Rail Neer Carrying and Forwarding Agencies (CFAs) have been empowered to issue invoicethrough Handheld Terminals (HHTs) to licensees enabling live record and reconciliation ofsale and supply of stock to trains and catering units in one plant as pilot project.
+Thishas simplified the process of bill settlement in real time rendering accurate resultsevery time.
+It has also resulted in savings in stationary and offers time forreconciliation.
+Further the data has been proposed to be populated on IRCTC's server toassess performance of Rail Neer operations and utilize it as a decision making tool.

-As on 31st March 2019 the Company had a total manpower strength of 2494 with thefollowing details:
+As on 31st March 2020 the Company had total manpower strength of 2494 with thefollowing details:

 |Category ||No. of Employees |

 |On Contract ||393* |